 Retinoids

-Retinoids like tazarotene (Tazorac) work by slowing the overproduction of skin cells and reducing inflammation.
+Retinoids such as tazarotene (Tazorac) can slow the overproduction of skin cells and reduce inflammation.

 If retinoid creams and gels are not helpful, a dermatologist may prescribe oral or injected medication, such as a retinoid in pill form called acitretin (Soriatane).
 As with topical retinoids, these work by slowing skin cell production.